Skirt steak is not particularly tender, but its intense beefy flavor makes up for its textural shortcomings.

-Briefly marinated in an olive oil mixture, then quickly grilled, it's the perfect cut for meat lovers!
+Skirt steak is not particularly tender, but its intense beefy flavor makes up for its textural shortcomings.
+Briefly marinated in an olive oil mixture and quickly grilled, it's the perfect cut for meat lovers!

 Ingredients

-Skirt steak: Most are 1.5 to 2 pounds.
+- Skirt steak: Most weigh 1.5 to 2 pounds.
 They are readily available in most grocery stores.

-Red wine vinegar: The vinegar helps break down the meat fibers.
-I also like its sharp flavor.
+- Red wine vinegar: The vinegar helps break down the meat fibers.

-Hot pepper sauce: It doesn't make the steak spicy.
+- Hot pepper sauce: It doesn't make the steak spicy.
 It simply adds an extra layer of flavor.
-It contains vinegar, too, so that's another tenderizing ingredient.

-To season: I use kosher salt, black pepper, onion powder, garlic powder, smoked paprika, and ground cumin.
+- To season: Kosher salt, black pepper, onion powder, garlic powder, smoked paprika, and ground cumin.

 Variations

+I love this recipe as is and almost always make it as written.
+But if you'd like to vary the basic recipe, using different spices is the best way to do that.
 One spice that I didn't mention here but I really like is chili powder.
-Sometimes all I use for the marinade is olive oil, vinegar, salt and pepper, 1 teaspoon of garlic powder, and 1 tablespoon of chili powder.
+Sometimes, all I use for the marinade is olive oil, vinegar, salt and pepper, a teaspoon of garlic powder, and a tablespoon of chili powder.
 It's delicious!

 Here's an overview of the steps needed to make this recipe.
 The detailed instructions are included in the recipe card below.

-- Preheat your grill on medium-high heat.
+Preheat the grill to medium-high.
 Grill the steak for about 3 minutes per side for medium-rare (2 minutes per side on a dual-contact grill).
-(Photos 2-3).

 - I use a dual-contact electric grill, so I can make this recipe anytime, regardless of the weather.
 And it's ready even faster than on a regular grill.
 But you can use any grill you like, including an outdoor grill or a grill pan.